|

 that uses rekeying, unique per-station keys, and a number of other

 measures to improve security.
-WPA features two modes,

-PSK (Pre-Shared Key) and Enterprise, which differ in a number of
+WPA features two modes, PSK (Pre-Shared Key) and Enterprise, which

-ways.
-CommView for WiFi supports decryption of WPA in PSK
+differ in a number of ways.
+CommView for WiFi supports decryption

-of WPA encryption, knowing the WPA passphrase alone doesn't allow
+Given the dynamic nature of WPA encryption, knowing the WPA

-you to decrypt traffic immediately after entering the correct
+passphrase alone does not allow you to decrypt traffic immediately

-passphrase.
-To be able to decrypt WPA-encrypted traffic, CommView
+after entering the correct passphrase.
+To be able to decrypt

-for WiFi must be running and capturing packets during the key
+WPA-encrypted traffic, CommView for WiFi must be running and

-exchange phase (key exchange is carried out using the EAPOL
+capturing packets during the key exchange phase (key exchange is

-packets be successfully captured.
-A damaged or missing EAPOL packet
+the EAPOL key exchange packets be successfully captured.
+A damaged

-will make it impossible for CommView for WiFi to decrypt packets
+or missing EAPOL packet will make it impossible for CommView for

-that will be sent to/from the given station, and capturing the next
+WiFi to decrypt packets that will be sent to/from the given

-EAPOL conversation between the AP and station may be required.
-This
+and station may be required.
+This is an important distinction in

-is an important distinction in the way WEP and WPA traffic is
+the way WEP and WPA traffic is decrypted.

 WEP/WPA Keys

-EAPOL packets for all of the clients.
+captured EAPOL packets for all of the clients.

-triggered by using the
+Re-authentication can be triggered by using the

 Node

-Reassociation tool, by restarting the AP
+tool, by restarting the AP (for all authenticated stations), or by

-(for the given client).
+reconnecting to the network (for the given client).

 |